akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 ### Default Mailbox

-When the mailbox is not specified as described above the default mailbox is used.
-By default it is an unbounded mailbox, which is backed by a `java.util.concurrent.ConcurrentLinkedQueue`.
+The default mailbox is used when the mailbox is not specified.
+This is an unbounded mailbox, backed by a `java.util.concurrent.ConcurrentLinkedQueue`.

 `SingleConsumerOnlyUnboundedMailbox` is an even more efficient mailbox, and